 Choose fruit for color and flavor

 Choose any fruit you like.
 We love the color combination of strawberries and or raspberries, blueberries, kiwis or green grapes, and mandarin orange slices.
 Thinly slice the fruit and dry it well before adding atop the custard.
 This is where your inner artist can shine through.
 There are so many ways you can arrange the fruit.

 Try putting like colors together in individual tarts, or go for a combo fruit cocktail look!
-Any way you arrange them, these fresh fruit tarts will be charming.
+Any way you arrange them, these French fruit tarts will be charming.
+They're one of the best fruit dessert recipes!
 Let us know if you try them!

 Don't forget to pin this recipe for later!
 You can also follow us on Pinterest here!

 Tried this recipe and loved it?
 Comment and Rate it!
 Also send us a picture, WE WANT TO SEE!

 Fresh Fruit Tarts

 - Select a variety of fresh fruit to give an array of colors.
 We like strawberries raspberries, blueberries, kiwi, green grapes, peaches and mandarin oranges best.
 There are other fruit that will work well also.

 - 2 kiwis peeled, halved, and thinly sliced.

 - 1 small can mandarin orange slices drained